Gabriel-RQ/pyinterfacer/PROJECT.md

 # Modularity

 Every component should inherit from `Component`.
 To allow for better group handling, each custom component should define the `self.subtype` atribute to the type of one of the default components.
 If not defined, the component will be placed in a simple `ComponentGroup`.
 The default component types should be made avaiable from the enum `DefaultComponentTypes`.

+# Interface display types

+A display type of `default` or `grid` can be specified to each interface.
+For interfaces of display type `grid`, `rows` and `columns` attributes must also be specified.
+If a interface is of display type `default`, it's components should be positioned simply by providing `x` and `y` attributes; if it's display type is `grid`, each component can also be positioned by default `x` and `y` attributes, but the atribute `grid_cell` can be specified to the number of a specific cell in the grid, in which the component will be positioned at the center.
+Components with the `grid_cell` attribute will have their `x` and `y` attributes ignored.

+If `width` and `height` attributes are specified as percentage values to components in a grid cell, the component's size will be calculated relative to the grid cell size, instead of the window size, otherwise, if `width` and `height` are not specified, the component will fill it's grid cell; `width` and `height` can also be specified as `auto` for the components in a grid_cell, which will make the component use it's default sizing behavior (for example, using the size of it's internal text, for a `TextButton`, or just completely disappearing for a `Button`).